 7. Bill for all billable time.

 As it stands, many PTs aren’t billing for their assessment and management time, thereby leaving well-earned money on the table—and undervaluing their services.
-As John Wallace—WebPT’s Chief Business Development Officer of Revenue Cycle Management (RCM)—explains here, “For timed CPT codes…only the minutes we spend face-to-face with our patients are billable.
+As John Wallace—WebPT’s Chief Business Development Officer of Revenue Cycle Management (RCM)—explains in this blog post, “For timed CPT codes…only the minutes we spend face-to-face with our patients are billable.
 But, many therapists do not bill for all of [their] facetime minutes because they undercount their assessment and management time with patients.”
 That’s why he advises providers to document:

 - “clinical reasoning;